 \end{enumerate} \end{definition}

-Note that for any $p$-adically complete and separated and $p$-torsion free $\delta$-ring $A$, $(A,p)$ is a bounded prism.

-\begin{example} $(W(k),p)$ is a bounded prism with $\delta$-structure induced from the Frobenius map of Witt vectors. \end{example}
+\begin{example} For any $p$-adically complete and separated and $p$-torsion free ring $A$ equipped with a Frobenius lift, $(A,p)$ is a bounded prism.
+In particular, $(W(k),p)$ is a bounded prism with $\delta$-structure induced by the Frobenius map of Witt vectors. \end{example}

-\begin{example} $(\AKp, \xi)$ is a bounded prism with $\delta$-structure induced from the Frobenius map of Witt vectors.
+\begin{example} $(\AKp, \xi)$ is a bounded prism with $\delta$-structure induced by the Frobenius map of Witt vectors.
 Let us show this.
-Since $\AKp$ and $\AKp/\xi\cong \mathcal{O}_{\Kinf}$ are integral domains, the conditions (i) and (iv) are satisfied. \cref{lem:Ainf is a local ring} implies the condition (ii).
+Since $\AKp$ and $\AKp/\xi\cong \mathcal{O}_{\Kinf}$ are integral domains, the conditions (1) and (4) are satisfied. \cref{lem:Ainf is a local ring} implies the condition (2).
 Since